-The discreet Butterfinger logo is used by the brand of chocolate bars, but the popularity of its products is also very high thanks to it.
-The fact is that the company has focused on the quality of the product rather than on the marketing strategy.
-That’s probably why the logo changes incredibly often because it has to match the bars’ taste.
+The brand of chocolate bars uses the discreet Butterfinger logo, but thanks to it, its products are also very popular.
+The company has focused on product quality rather than marketing strategy.
+That’s probably why the logo changes incredibly often: it has to match the bars’ taste.

-Butterfinger is an American company that specializes in the production of chocolate bars.
-Founded in 1923 in the United States, and since then, it has spread throughout the world.
+Butterfinger is an American company that specializes in chocolate bars.
+Founded in 1923 in the United States, it has spread worldwide.
 The brand’s products are sold in more than 100 countries worldwide.
-In 2018, the Ferrero Corporation bought the rights to use Butterfinger.
+In 2018, the Ferrero Corporation bought the rights to use the Butterfinger brand.

 Meaning and History

 It is conditionally possible to divide the history of the Butterfinger brand into stages before and after the sale of the rights to Nestle to Ferrero.
-For the entire period of the company’s operation on the market, there have been 13 logo updates.
+Over the company’s time on the market, there have been 13 logo updates.
 Each brought new elements.

 What is Butterfinger?

-First of all, it is a world-famous company, one of the leaders in the production of chocolate bars, which are sold more than 10 million daily.
+It is a world-famous company, one of the leaders in the production of chocolate bars, which sells more than 10 million daily.

 1923 – 1932